AdityaShetty-1/Factory-Management-System/README.md

-**Example Output:**

-Temperature : 36.8 C

-Humidity    : 58.2 %

-Pressure    : 1008.4 hPa

-Gas         : 9000 ohm

-AQI         : 100

 **Why this Project Matters:**

 In a factory setting, abnormal environmental conditions can affect workers, electronics, machinery, and production quality.
 A low-cost embedded monitoring system like this helps create a safer and more responsive industrial setup.

-**Installation Idea**

-Connect the BME680 sensor to the rugged board.
-Connect the buzzer to a GPIO output pin.
-Build and flash the application.
-Run the program and monitor the live readings.
-Adjust the threshold value based on your use case.

 **Authors:**